Recording: Memorial University Employee Town Hall

 Contracting Out Conference Set for the Fall by CUPE Newfoundland and Labrador – Corner Brook

-CUPE NL is pleased to be offering a Contracting Out Conference this fall, in an effort to help union locals to overcome this challenge that many union locals face.
+CUPE NL is hosting a Contracting Out Conference this fall, in an effort to help union locals to overcome this challenge that many union locals face.

 Contracting out is a form of privatization.
 In this type of privatization, a public sector employer (like a municipality, school board, or health authority) hires a private, for-profit corporation or non-profit organization to deliver a service that public sector workers used to provide or could provide.
 Outsourcing is another word used for contracting out and may be used when it affects an entire work department.